jinwkim/jinwkim.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Jin Kim's personal website is hosted on GitHub.
+Jin Kim's personal website is hosted using GitHub Pages.

 ### Built With